Managing Tipped Employees: Wages & Requirements Guide

 When evaluating who is considered a tipped employee, it’s important to note that a worker’s exemption status doesn’t come into play in the determination.
 Rather, any employee who customarily and regularly receives more than $30 a month in tips is considered a tipped employee.

 A tip pooling arrangement is one where employees share tips.
-This most often happens with groups that provide customer-facing services and regularly receive tips, like wait staff, bartenders, and bussers.
-Pooled tips are not shared with “back-of-the-house” staff such as line cooks, chefs, or management if you claim a tip credit for any employee in the pool, which we’ll discuss next.
+This most often happens with groups that provide customer-facing services and regularly receive tips, like wait staff, bartenders, counter personnel, and bussers.
+Pooled tips cannot be shared with “back-of-the-house” staff such as line cooks, chefs, or management if you claim a tip credit for any employee in the pool, which we’ll discuss next.

 You’ll also want to make sure your state allows you to require your employees to participate in a tip pool before you implement one.
 For example, New Hampshire employers can’t require tip pools but employees can agree to take part voluntarily.